top of page

 Kindergarten: Coding

-As a way to start learning coding, these young children created mazes, then directed the mouse through them using the arrows on the controller.
+As a way to start learning coding, these young children created mazes.
+Then, they directed the mouse through the mazes using the arrows on the controller.
+Sometimes, they had to adjust the mazes to make the project work.
+Afterwards, they felt smart and happy for figuring it out.

 coding